 Appearing in Homeric poems, Gortyna or ‘Gortyn’ on the Greek island of Crete was an ancient settlement originally founded in approximately 3000 BC, during the Neolithic era.
-However, it was during the Roman era, from around the first to the fifth centuries AD, that Gortyna flourished, with a population of up to 100,000 people.
+However, it was during the Roman era from around the 1st to the 5th centuries AD that Gortyna flourished, boasting a population of up to 100,000 people.

-Gortyna’s former prosperity is evident throughout this site, especially in the inscription of its Gortyn Law Code on the Odeon building, dating back to the sixth century BC and which is the longest of its kind.
+Gortyna’s former prosperity is evident throughout this site, especially in the inscription of its Gortyn Law Code on the Odeon building, dating back to the 6th century BC and which is the longest of its kind.
 This important city was next to Knossos in importance and splendour; these two great towns leagued together to reduce all of Crete to submit to them.

-Gortyna was also an important Christian site.
-The ruin of the seventh century Basilica of St Titus marks it as such and is a reminder of the rich history of this site.
-Destroyed by the Saracens in 824 AD, Gortyna is now an archaeological site.
+Gortyna was also an important Christian site and the ruin of the 7th century Basilica of St Titus marks it as such.
+Unfortunately destroyed by the Saracens in 824 AD, Gortyna is now an archaeological site.